On-campus Kingian Nonviolence Training Opportunity

 - Order lunch for the participants.
 Ideally this is a boxed lunch on-site to encourage interaction among participants.
 This should also be part of the proposed budget.

 - Provide participants and trainers with parking passes, if necessary.

 - Market the training to its target audience and handle participant registration.

 - If the host is a WIPCS member school and the training is part of the grant opportunity, the representative from the host institution will notify the administration of the event, making clear that the event was made possible through its institutional membership to WIPCS.
 Administrators are welcome to participate in the training or to simply make an appearance to welcome the participants.

 Benefits of a non-violence training for an institution are many, including the potential to build its capacity for peace education, develop student leaders, get great material and exercises for your classes, and highlight how valuable a membership in the Institute is, or would be.

-To schedule a 1- or 2-day Kingian Nonviolence Training on your campus, please send the following information to Jim Handley at email@example.com.
+To discuss a 1- or 2-day Kingian Nonviolence Training on your campus, please contact the Institute at [email protected].
+The following information will be helpful.

 Proposed dates of training: (Any two consecutive days; weekdays, weekends, whatever works for your institution)